- Making a Payment

 - tuition and fees the sponsor plans to pay on your behalf

-Your sponsor should copy you when e-mailing a billing authorization to bursarduke.edu.
-Upon receipt, we will review and update your sponsor’s information in our billing system within five business days.
-You will receive an e-mail confirmation when this has been completed.
+Your sponsor should copy you when e-mailing a billing authorization to sponsored-student-billingduke.edu.
+You will receive an e-mail confirmation from Duke whenever a billing authorization has been received from your sponsor.

 Tuition and fees are due prior to the start of each term even if they are being billed to your sponsor.
-We will bill your sponsor promptly based on the billing authorization information provided.
+We will bill your sponsor promptly based on the billing authorization information received.
 Authorized charges will be billed to them one time per semester – we do not send reminder bills to sponsors.
+These bills will be delivered electronically to your sponsor by e-mail.

 Tuition and fees billed to your sponsor will remain on your student account.
 If your sponsor does not pay by the due date specified, or if sponsor payment is delayed because billing authorization was not provided by the deadlines above, you will be assessed late payment penalty charges.
 If payment from your sponsor for the current term has still not arrived by the time of pre-registration for future terms, you will be unable to register or access transcripts.
 Please remind your sponsor of the importance of providing billing authorization information and paying sponsored charges on a timely basis.